infra-helpers/induction-monitoring/python/README.md

 The HTML pages are in build/sphinx/html.
 ```

-## Test the OpenTREP Python extension
+## Test the DataMonitor Python module
 * Enter into the `pipenv` Shell:
 ```bash
 $ pipenv shell